Willy-JL/F95Checker/README.md

 ## Features:
- - Insane speed™
+ - Blazing fast™ and reliable
  - Beautiful GUI
  - Very easy to setup and use
+ - 2FA accounts supported
  - Track what versions you installed and played
  - Launch games straight from the tool
- - Alert and Inbox checker
+ - Alert and inbox checker
  - See changelogs
  - See game statuses (completed, on hold, abandoned)
+ - Write some notes for the games
- - Auto Sorting
+ - Auto sorting
  - Auto updating
  - Theme support
- - Background Mode
+ - Background mode

 ## Compatibility:
 Made with Python 3.8.8 for Windows, has compatibility layer for Linux.
+My daily is a Windows machine so I will try to help you with issues on Linux but I won't go too out of my way to do that... to be fair if you're on Linux, chances are you're somewhat experienced.
 If you want this for Mac let me know

 ## Installation: